BE KIND. BE STRONG. BE FREE.

 Our teachers are dedicated yoga practitioners.
-Each brings extensive education and personal experience from a broad spectrum of yoga traditions.
+Each brings extensive education and personal experience from a broad spectrum of yoga and movement traditions.
 Our teachers teach a “blended” style of yoga that is mindfulness-centered, welcoming to all, and that highlights their unique training, personality, and life experiences.
 We teach from the heart.
-All Lotus Yoga teachers have completed extensive trainings, most to the RYT-500 level (Yoga Alliance – RYT yogaalliance.org)
+All Lotus Yoga teachers have completed extensive trainings, many to the RYT-500 level (Yoga Alliance – RYT yogaalliance.org)

 - We are passionate about the respectful sharing of the ancient traditions of yoga in a way that welcomes everyone, just as you are.

 - We devote our teaching to people of all ages, backgrounds, identities and abilities.